The Granville Hotel, Ramsgate

-The Granville Hotel, Ramsgate, Kent, on the southeast coast of England, was a former hotel designed by Edward Welby Pugin, son of Augustus Pugin.
-The Granville was a hotel between 1869 and 1946 before being sold by proprietors Spiers & Pond.
+The Granville Hotel, Ramsgate, Kent, on the southeast coast of England, is a former hotel designed by Edward Welby Pugin, son of Augustus Pugin.
+Built in 1867 as a terrace of eight houses, The Granville was a hotel between 1869 and 1946 before being sold by proprietors Spiers & Pond.
+The building is now Granville House, a private residence containing 48 self-contained flats that are managed by the leaseholders.

-The building is now Granville House, a private residence containing 48 self-contained flats that are managed by Cockett Henderson.
-Granville House was Grade II listed on 16 October 1973.
-In 2010 the lease holders of Granville House gained the Right To Manage and are now responsible for looking after the building themselves.
-On 18 December 2012, at a public auction, the freehold of Granville House was purchased by Mr Eliasz Englander for £156,000.